Donate to the Center for Educational Technologies

 The Impact of Your Donation

-By giving to the CET, you are joining us in inciting educational revolution in the form of technological innovation and meaningful collaboration.
+By giving to the CET, you are joining us in inciting educational revolution in the form of technological innovation and purposeful collaboration.
 You enable our team to do the work of bringing significant and consequential research to light, and that means you’re advancing our ability to make waves in our world, both local and global.

 From enabling the team to power research into the public eye, to empowering our future veterinary practitioners, your donation propels education forward.
 It takes work to bring the pioneering research done in labs to the public.
 The CET brings out what is developed in the labs through our Veterinary Innovation & Commercialization Program (VICP).